 The Association of British Insurers (ABI) has a guide to tree height, root length and safe distances which can be found here.

 The Cost of Subsidence

-If you’re running a business, nothing makes you look more unprofessional than cracks in the walls and plaster crumbling off.
-This could potentially turn away customers and clients and thus lead to an unnecessary loss of revenue.
+If you’re running a business, cracks in the walls and plaster crumbling off could potentially turn away customers and clients, leading to an unnecessary loss of revenue.

 Catastrophic Consequences of Subsidence

 Business property owners have the added threat of legal action potentially being taken against them if these risks ever become a reality.
-If parts of your building collapse then you can find yourself unable to use it, which leads to huge problems and costs for homeowners and business owners.
+If parts of your building collapse, you might find yourself unable to use it, which leads to huge problems and costs for homeowners and business owners.

 Financial Implications of Subsidence

-Untreated subsidence can lead to significant loss of property and structural value as well as costs to your business from inability to use your premises or structures for their planned purpose.
+Untreated subsidence can lead to significant loss of property and structural value, as well as costs to your business from an inability to use your premises or structures for their planned purpose.

-If you think your property may have subsidence, then give us a call to discuss how we can help.
+If you think your property may be impacted by subsidence issue, then give us a call to discuss how we can help.
 We may be able to give you a price estimate over the phone, or we can arrange a free site inspection so we can understand the extent of your issues.